 BikeSurfBerlin logo: “Two legs good.
 Free wheels better.”
 Designed by Tim Warden.
 Image courtesy of BikeSurfBerlin.

-Graham Pope and Andrew March wrote this guest post on BikeSurfBerlin and cycling tips in Berlin.
+Graham Pope and Andrew March wrote this post on BikeSurfBerlin and cycling tips in Berlin.
 Pope is the co-founder of BikeSurfBerlin – bikesurf.org – a project which lends out bikes for free (donations welcomed) in Berlin.
 March is an environmental engineer, sorts out the tricky IT stuff for the project and has biked thousands of kilometers within the Berlin city limits.

 BikeSurfBerlin is our bike lending service in Berlin.